Point72/csp/docs/wiki/api-references/Base-Adapters-API.md

     allow_deviation: bool = False
 )
 ```

 This will create a repeating timer edge that will tick on the given `timedelta` with the given value (value defaults to `True`, returning a `ts[bool]`)

 Args:

 - **`interval`**: how often to tick value
 - **`value`**: the actual value that will tick every interval (defaults to the value `True`)
 - **`allow_deviation`**: When running in realtime the engine will ensure timers execute exactly when they requested on their intervals.
   If your engine begins to lag, timers will still execute at the expected time "in the past" as the engine catches up
   (imagine having a `csp.timer` fire every 1/2 second but the engine becomes delayed for 1 second.
   By default the half seconds will still execute until time catches up to wallclock).
   When `allow_deviation` is `True`, and the engine is in realtime mode, subsequent timers will always be scheduled from the current wallclock + interval,
-    so they wont end up lagging behind at the expensive of the timer skewing.
+  so they won't end up lagging behind at the expensive of the timer skewing.

 ## `const`